EvansWinner/awesome-line-editors/README.md

 [this](https://github.com/rsdoiel/em-1.0.0)&nbsp;![GitHub](img/github.png)
 source on my x64 Ubuntu Linux system, and runs.
 It is also available from [pkgsrc](https://www.pkgsrc.org/).
-It aims to be an easier to use editor similar to the Unix 'ed' editor.
+It aims to be an easier to use editor similar to the Unix *ed* editor.

 There is a [man
 page](https://www.coulouris.net/cs_history/em_story/QMC_Unix_manual.html);